-The Moray Growth Deal is a once in a generation, transformative programme that will use £100m of funding to deliver social and economic improvements for challenges faced throughout the region.
+The Moray Growth Deal is a once in a generation, transformative programme that will use £100m of funding to address challenges and capitalise on new opportunities to build a prosperous economic future for the region and its people.
 The eight projects that make up the Deal will deliver...